PowerShell/platyPS/docs/New-MarkdownHelp.md

 Indicates that this cmdlet creates a module page in the output folder.
 This file has the name that the *ModuleName* parameter specifies.
 If you did not specify that parameter, the cmdlet supplies the default name MamlModule.
+You can overwrite this setting by using *ModulePagePath* which allows you to define different path for module page

 ```yaml